core-wg/senml-etch/draft-ietf-core-senml-etch.md

 IANA is requested to assign CoAP Content-Format IDs for the SenML PATCH and FETCH media types in the "CoAP Content-Formats" sub-registry, within the "CoRE Parameters" registry {{RFC7252}}.
-The assigned IDs are show in
+The assigned IDs are shown in
 {{tbl-coap-content-formats}}.

 | Media type                   | Encoding | ID      |